JasminePowell45/technical-writing-portfolio/athlete-api/README.md

 # Athlete API

 ## Overview
-Athlete API is a simple Express.js server to track basketball players.
+Athlete API is a simple RESTful API built with Express.js for managing basketball player data.

-It allows you to:
+It allows clients to:
-- View all players
+- Retrieve a list of players
-- Add a new player
+- Create a new player resource

-This project demonstrates a RESTful API with GET anf POST endpoints and serves as a portfolio example for technical writing and backend development.
+This project demonstrates the structre and documentation of a RESTful API, including HTTP methods, status codes, request/response examples, and error handling.
+It serves as a portfolio example of technical writing and backend APIdocumentation.

 ## Installation
 1. Clone the repository: